nexiality/documentation/release/nexial-core-v2.0.changelog.md

 - [`nexial-variable-update`](../userguide/BatchFiles.md#nexial-variable-updatecmd--nexial-variable-updatesh): slight
   improvement on logging
 - internal tracking of system variables and respective default value.
+- fix to allow shutting down of winium driver with session as required (useful in the case of clickByLocator like commands)

 #### Improvements:
 - minor improvement on logging to help troubleshoot test step errors.